Movatterモバイル変換

 (Redirected fromAlaska Native)

-Indigenous peoples of Alaska, United States
+Indigenous people of the United States

 This articleneeds additional citations forverification.
 Please helpimprove this article byadding citations to reliable sources.
 Unsourced material may be challenged and removed.